Home > Blog > Craft > 20 Writing Fellowships for Authors, Journalists and Poets

 Budding environmental journalists will swoon for the chance to spend two semesters at the University of Colorado at Boulder’s Center for Environmental Journalism.

-In addition to undertaking an independent study which should lead to “a significant piece of journalistic work,” fellows take at least three classes each semester in environmental science, law and policy, and participate in relevant field trips around Denver, Boulder and beyond.
+In addition to undertaking an independent study which should lead to “a significant piece of journalistic work,” recipients of the Scripps Fellowship take at least three classes each semester in environmental science, law and policy, and participate in relevant field trips around Denver, Boulder and beyond.

 Deadline: The application deadline is March 1, annually.